Mejia, 3 relievers hold Indians to 4 hits in Twins' 5-0 win

+The Minnesota Twins finally found a way to beat the Cleveland Indians.

-Adalberto Mejia combined with three relievers on a four-hitter, leading the Minnesota Twins to a 5-0 victory over the Cleveland Indians in a matchup of the top two teams in the AL Central on Friday night.
+Adalberto Mejia combined with three relievers on a four-hitter, leading the Twins to a 5-0 victory in a matchup of the top two teams in the AL Central on Friday night.

 Mejia (2-3) held Cleveland to two hits in five innings, but had to work around five walks and two errors.
 The left-hander got out of bases-loaded jams in the second and fourth and stranded nine Indians runners on base.